DerTyp7214/web-search/README.md

 # web-search

-## For recieving update notifications install `notify-atom` and send yout ip in local network
+## For recieving update notifications install `notify-atom` and send your ip in local network